GravityPDF/gravity-pdf-documentation/docs/v6/developers/template-configuration-and-image.md

 <?php endif; ?>
 ```

-If you've enabled the *View Meta Data* option, when you view the *Hello World* PDF you'll see the meta data included.
+If you've enabled the *View Meta Data* option, when you view the *Hello World* PDF, you'll see the meta data included.

 [Download the completed Hello World PDF Template for Part 4](https://gist.github.com/jakejackson1/49ec98ddbb0dd64d42ae).